 Retirement planning checklist: Managing retirement accounts

 Preparing for retirement by knowing where your accounts are, how to access them and what those accounts contain is crucial to smart financial management.
 When you keep your financial information in one place and up to date, you can help ease stress on yourself, your family or other beneficiaries.
+Our retirement planning checklist can help you cover your bases and be better prepared for the future.

 Get organized, for yourself and your loved ones